 The City is taking more tax foreclosed homes than ever before.
 We now have more than 1,000 improved properties in our inventory.
 That's more than 13 times the number before the financial meltdown.
 More importantly, it's a burden for many of Milwaukee's neighborhoods.
 Too often, these homes are vacant and deteriorating and too often become locations for criminal activity.

-In response to these factors, Mayor Barrett proposed the Strong Neighborhoods Investment Plan (SNIP) to help preserve housing stock and stabilize neighborhoods through a comprehensive approach: prevention, mitigation, revitalization and renewal.
+In response to these factors, Mayor Barrett proposed the Strong Neighborhoods Plan to help preserve housing stock and stabilize neighborhoods through a comprehensive approach: prevention, mitigation, revitalization and renewal.
 The approximately $12 million dollar budget includes funds for concentrated blight elimination, the repair of City-owned properties and vacant lot renewal and beautification.

 When it comes to prevention, the City will work to avoid future tax foreclosures whenever possible by securing properties at an earlier stage, working with owners, maintaining property registration records and inspecting properties to reduce deterioration.